logo

 4. Apply for Rhode Island teacher certification.

 Once all of the above steps are completed, candidates can apply for their Initial Certificate.
-Certificate applications, supporting documents, and application fees can be submitted through the RIDE online portal.
+Certificate applications, supporting documents, and application fees can be submitted through the RIDE Online Portal.
 The required documents include:

 Visit the RIDE website for further details on Rhode Island teacher certification.